-And so, the following season, instead of the Knots writers being allowed to expand the cast however they saw fit, a decree came down from the network brass: trim the budget.
+And so, the following season, instead of the Knots writers being allowed to expand the cast however they saw fit, a demand came down from the network brass: trim the budget.
+(It was a decree imposed on all the Lorimar soaps that year, but Knots was the hardest hit.
+Small wonder: Dallas was down just 3% from the previous season, Falcon Crest 4%; Knots had shed nearly 15% of its viewers.)
 And by the time we were a third of the way into Season 9, there were just six principal cast members remaining.

 But lessons were learned by the time Season 9 rolled around.
 Get back to basics.
 Leave behind the high-concept plotting and return to what Knots was supposed to be: a show about people.
 A show where story-lines were relatable: heightened, yes, but relatable.
 Get back to the human drama, especially the core characters the audience cared about.
 Oh yes, and trim a third of the cast, to reel in the budget.
 And so they did, and the result is the best forgotten season in the show's fourteen-year history.
 Not the best season, mind you: the best one that no one ever discusses.
 No one talks about Knots Landing Season 9.
 The best-remembered Knots seasons have story-lines that you can sum up in a few words.
 (Season 3: "Sid's death."
 Season 4: "Ciji."
 Season 5: "Wolfbridge."
 Season 6: "Val's babies."
 Season 10: "Murakame.")
 Even the worst Knots season -- Season 13, by far (at least for the first two-thirds) -- has "tidal energy."
 Season 9 has "Laura's funeral," but that comes and goes in a few episodes, and although it's a moment that would haunt the show -- sometimes quite effectively -- until its dying day, it's hardly the season's defining plot.
 Knots Season 9 restores the Seaview Circle cul-de-sac to its roots.
 It doesn't ensnare its characters in underground spy networks and assassination plots; it wonders, "How far would a mother go to protect her family?" and "How do you cope with the loss of a friend?"
 It agonizes over how best to make decisions for young children, and when to stop making decisions for older ones.
 It understands how hard it is to let go of first loves, and how impossible it is to let go of true love.
 And how traumatic it can be to make a fresh start.
 Nothing too out-of-the-ordinary happens for most of Knots Landing Season 9; that's its beauty.
 It embroils us in the simplest of dramas, and we willingly, gratefully succumb.

-But I'm getting ahead of myself.
-Laura's exit occurs midway through the first arc of Knots' ninth season.
-The Lorimar soaps (Knots, Dallas and Falcon Crest) were all doing 28-30 episodes a season at that time, and the writers often broke story in three parts; nowhere is that approach clearer -- or better handled -- than in Knots Season 9.
-Knots' best season, Season 5, is like one long aria: it's 25 episodes of crescendos and diminuendos, of rallentandos and accelerandos -- all building towards a furioso finale.
-Season 9 is like three one-act plays: like a series of miniatures.
+Knots' best season, Season 5, is one long aria: 25 episodes of crescendos and diminuendos, of rallentandos and accelerandos -- all building towards a furioso finale.
+Season 9 has its own identity: it’s like three one-act plays, like a series of miniatures.
 One act ends, and it's as if the lights dim, as they would in the theatre, and when the next act resumes, there are characters added, fresh story-lines to explore, and we begin the simmer-to-boil process anew.

-The evening also includes Gary and Val growing closer, falling into old habits, even though he's committed to Jill.
+The evening also includes Gary and Val falling into old habits (including a lengthy good-night kiss), even though he's committed to Jill.
 Lilimae and Al enjoy a night of dancing, bonding over the commonalities of their generation.
 (Al: "That was my wife's favorite song."
 Lilimae: "You were married?"
 Al: "Who wasn't?").
 And best of all, a family dinner at the MacKenzies turns hilariously uncomfortable when both of Karen's sons show up with guests: Eric, her oldest, returns from college newly married, with his (controlling) wife Linda in tow; Michael, her youngest, brings along his (clingy) girlfriend Jodi.
-It's a meddlesome mother's nightmare, and Michele Lee is at her most brilliant in these scenes, digesting each dinner-table revelation (Jodi: "Do you think people should wait till they're married to have sex?"
+It's a meddlesome mother's nightmare, and Michele Lee is at her most brilliant, digesting each dinner-table revelation (Jodi: "Do you think people should wait till they're married to have sex?"
 Linda: "We didn't.") and hiding her horror behind a frozen half-smile.
-Until finally, alone in the kitchen with Mack, as she saran-wraps the leftovers, she lets loose:
+Until finally, alone in the kitchen with Mack, as she wraps the leftovers, she lets loose: